sof202/rugrept/README.md

 A `grep` CLI clone written in Rust.

-Does is do everything that `grep` does?
+Does this do everything that `grep` does?

 Hell no.